mrwormhole/mrwormhole.github.io/content/posts/a-christmas-gift-for-language-learners.md

   alt: laverna-image
 ---

 In this post, I announce my newest tool for language learners.
-As long as I am learning a new language, I plan to maintain it under my voluntary github org called [Lingua Sensei](https://github.com/lingua-sensei).
+As long as I am learning a new language, I plan to maintain it.

 ## What is Laverna?
 What does it solve?